Preparing Your Child For Hospital

 Key points about preparing your child for hospital

-- it is important to give children information simply and truthfully, in words they understand
+- it is important to give tamariki (children) information simply and truthfully, in words they understand

 - tell them that they will be going to hospital and what they may expect to happen there